Historic Benson Gristmill

 How to avoid falling for a jerk or jerkette

 Come learn how to follow your heart without losing your mind.
 In just a few sessions this research based course can help you with healthy dating relationships and partner selection.
 Free for singles and dating couples ages 18 and older.
 Classes are Thursday, June 10, 17, and 24 from 6:30–8:45 p.m.
 Please plan on attending all three sessions.
 Must register- FREE dinner is provided!
 Space is limited!
 Class will be held at Tooele Health/USU Extension 151 N. Main St. Tooele, UT 84074.
 Register for this free class at HealthyRelationships Utah.org.

-TATC offers a CPR course designed for responders required to have CPR certification or for those who simply want to help in an emergency.
-The course is based on the American Heart Association guidelines for cardiopulmonary resuscitation and is offered every second Monday of the month from noon to 4 p.m. for $17.25.
+Tooele Applied Technology College offers a CPR course designed for responders required to have CPR certification or for those who simply want to help in an emergency or be CPR certified.
+The course is based on the American Heart Association Guidelines or cardiopulmonary resuscitation (CPR), and is offered every second Monday of the Month from noon to 4 p.m. for $17.25.
 The book can be checked out in Student Services or purchased through the Campus Store.